Islamic Military Counter Terrorism Coalition: History and objectives

-In March 2016, it was reported that Saudi Arabia had asked the then Chief of Army Staff Raheel Sharif, to become commander-in-chief of the Islamic Military Alliance once he had retired from the Pakistan Army at the end of 2016.
+In March 2016, it was reported that Saudi Arabia had asked the then Pakistani Chief of Army Staff Raheel Sharif, to become commander of the ICMTC once he had retired from the Pakistan Army at the end of 2016.

 Members

 Saudi Arabia's original announcement of the alliance on 15 December 2015 listed 34 countries as participants, each also a member of the Organisation of Islamic Cooperation (OIC), and forming about 60% of all OIC member states.
-As of September 2022, there are 41 member countries with the joining of Kenya on 1 September 2022.
+As of May 2025, there are 43 member countries with the joining of Cameroon on 1 May 2025.